aws/aws-advanced-odbc-wrapper/README.md

 The plugin-based design ensures applications only load the functionality they need, reducing dependencies and overhead.

-### Benefits of the AWS ODBC Wrapper for Aurora PostgreSQL
+### Benefits of the AWS Advanced ODBC Wrapper for Aurora PostgreSQL

 #### Faster Failover and Reduced Downtime